doctor3w/Dance-Dance-Evolution/docs/index.md

 Perhaps the most obvious improvement necessary is to the floor tiles.
 While they technically did work - when someone placed their weight on a tile, the system would almost immediately (within 60 milliseconds) recognize a press.
 However, the tiles were simply too fragile (or seemed too fragile) to be used for the actual game.
 Each one was made out of a canvas board, propped up on the corners by metal nuts and washers.
 As a result, they felt very unsteady and breakable when a user put their weight on them.
 The center tile, where the user put their weight for the majority of playing time, was especially problematic because we chose to put the wiring protoboard underneath it.
 It felt like a jump on that page would result in the board snapping.
 It was thus difficult for anyone to actually play on the system.
 Moreover, the glue was indeed quite delicate, and we often had nuts and sensors fall off.
 We simply did not have time to revise our board design.
 If we were to improve the system, we could go in one of two directions.
 Either stiffen the boards by making them out of a sturdier material like wood (as our first, proof of concept board was), or get rid of the boards altogether, and make a mat-based system.
 We could still incorporate our force sensitive resistors (which worked extremely well), by putting some sort of light tile into the mat, so that the force of a step would be distributed onto the FSRs.
 Overall though, we were extremely happy with how our project turned out.

 Our project is heavily inspired by the game Dance Dance Revolution, which is indeed a trademarked property.
 However, the name 'Dance Dance Evolution' has [no active trademarks associated with it](http://tmsearch.uspto.gov/bin/showfield?f=toc&state=4805%3Aq2zjoa.1.1&p_search=searchss&p_L=50&BackReference=&p_plural=yes&p_s_PARA1=&p_tagrepl~%3A=PARA1%24LD&expr=PARA1+AND+PARA2&p_s_PARA2=dance+dance+evolution&p_tagrepl~%3A=PARA2%24COMB&p_op_ALL=AND&a_default=search&a_search=Submit+Query&a_search=Submit+Query).
 In a sense, we did reverse engineer the mechanics of their game, but we could not find a specific patent for the game play mechanism.
 We do not think our beat detection algorithm/approach is novel enough to patent (see the Tzanetakis paper in our references).
 We reuse some code written by Bruce Land and Tahmid Mahmud for the course.
-We also relied heavily on the GNU Scientific Library and Matt Gallagher's CoreAnimation library.
+We also relied heavily on the GNU Scientific Library and Matt Gallagher's Core Animation library.
 Since our project is entirely open source and we are not seeking to mass-produce this for profit, we have no reason to believe we are violating any intellectual property.

 We believe that our project is fully compliant with IEEE standards.
 We embarked on the project in an effort to bring an enjoyable, fun game to the masses, and that is ultimately what we ended up doing.
 Our project's individual components are all harmless: Floor switches, audio buffering, and beat detection.
 The IEEE code puts emphasis on protecting the public's health and safety.
 As a result we made special effort to make sure individuals do not trip or injure their feet when playing the game by putting the tiles low to the ground and making sure they would not slide around.
 As noted above, we do not think we are making any IP violations through the project.
 Even if our interpretation of the law is incorrect, we doubt that the publication of a single open source version of the Dance Dance Revolution game will cause the game publishers to lose any income.
 By making our code, schematics, and methodology publically available, we hope to encourage understanding of technology and spark interest in embedded design and signal processing, as per point five of the IEEE Code of Ethics.
 Moreover, we have noted all contributors and sources of code and ideas.
 In summation: Our project is fairly benign, and we hope it brings joy to all who play it.